 The D.N.P. is a response to the need for a better-prepared nursing workforce — nurses who understand the complexities of health care, need for patient safety, aging population and other changing demographics, advanced clinical care demands (diagnostics and treatments), and a professional mandate.
-The American Association of Colleges of Nursing, the professional organization for baccalaureate and higher degree programs, indicated that by 2015 all advanced-practice preparation should be at the doctor of nursing practice level.
+The American Association of Colleges of Nursing, the professional organization for baccalaureate and higher degree programs, has recommended that all advanced-practice preparation should be at the doctor of nursing practice level.
 This movement is similar to the preparations of physical therapy, audiology and pharmacology, which are moving to doctoral-level preparation.

 The D.N.P. is a terminal professional degree for nurses in advanced practice and nursing administration, and it represents attainment of the highest level of clinical nursing competence and educational parity with other health team members holding clinical doctorates.
 Graduates of this program bring the best practices to the point of service, having competence in evidence-based care and translational research methods for quality improvement.
 Marquette University's College of Nursing began the first Doctor of Nursing Practice program in the state of Wisconsin in fall 2008.
 In 2016, the program was ranked at number 35 in the Top 50 Best Value DNP Programs by Value Colleges.